dashincubator/dash-incubator-rules/rules.md

  - Mediate updates to these Rules
  - Any other actions to enforce adherence to these rules

- If the Proposal Owner needs to exercise any of these rights, they must leave a comment (e.g. on Trello or Github depending on the action) detailing the action and explaining the reasons as to why an action was taken.
+ If the Governance Committee need to exercise any of these rights, they must leave a comment (e.g. on Trello or Github depending on the action) detailing the action and explaining the reasons as to why an action was taken.

-The Proposal Owner can be replaced through a vote for a new Admin to be the PO as per the voting criteria defined in Section 4.5 - Governance.
-If that occurs, the newly elected PO will assume all PO responsibilities and the existing PO will transfer all funds from the Proposal Wallet to a wallet controlled by the new PO.
+Governance Committee members can be added & removed through voting as per the voting criteria defined in Section 4.5 - Governance.
+If a Governance Committee member is removed, any heldresponsibilities/funds will be transferred to another Governance Committee member.

-> The Proposal Owner role is incentivized by a [Service Bounty](https://trello.com/c/pjOIKxyc/100-dash-incubator-proposal-owner) defined within the Incubator app itself.
+> Governance Committee roles are incentivized by [Service Bounties] defined within the Incubator app itself.

 ## 5.4 Auditing